andrew-curthoys/curthoys-io/content/traveler/2024-06_norway/01a-bergen.md

 Speaking of wasting time where were we...

-Finally, our red Toyota rumbles from the eastern end of the 3.1 mile Flenjatunnelen above the pastoral fjordtown of Fl&aring;m.
+The 3.1 mile Flenjatunnelen belches our red Toyota from its eastern end, in the foothills above the pastoral fjordtown of Fl&aring;m.
 Outstretched before us lies the southeastern extent of the *Sognefjord*, our majestic playground for the next 3 days.